samyakbrata/N-bodies_2D/README.md

        1. Center of Mass
        2. Any Body of choice.
        3. Absolute
+  2. Trails from previous position data
-  2. Energy Analysis
+  3. Energy Analysis
-  3. Pairwise motion Analysis
+  4. Pairwise motion Analysis

 ## Things needs to be worked upon:
   1. Inefficiency with large number of bodies